vaughnteegarden/slate/source/includes/_howto-ios-urltarget.md

 If you find a non-null `payload`, next check for a non-null `customUrl`

-If a custom URL is found, you should simply redirect the user to the linked entity.
+If a custom URL is found, you redirect the user to the linked entity.